blablabla0972/Bookmark-Manager/README.md

 3. **Load Extension**:
    - Click **Load unpacked**
-   - Select the `arc-bookmark-extension` folder
+   - Select the `bookmarkdock` folder

 4. **Pin Extension** (Optional):
    - Click the puzzle icon in Chrome toolbar
-   - Find "Arc Bookmark Extension"
+   - Find "BookmarkDock"
    - Click the pin icon to keep it visible

 ## 📖 Usage